As Prepared for Delivery on September 23, 2019

 At the same time, we need to be clear about the challenges to homeownership.
 While the housing market remains strong, we do need to be attuned to any trends that might suggest otherwise.

 One of those challenges is any perceived “hangover” from the last financial crisis, which was fueled in part by mortgage lending practices that were unsustainable and, let’s be perfectly frank, often irresponsible.
 Many lenders damaged their reputations, and the mortgage market, in the lead-up to the 2008 crisis.
 I will emphasize that I’m not talking about credit unions here.
 But a great deal of trust was squandered, and while things have improved, there’s still work to be done to rebuild confidence.

 That may be particularly true among younger generations who came of age during the crisis.
 We’ve seen a reported slowdown in the rate of home-ownership by younger consumers.
-One recent study (opens new window) suggests that Americans of the millennial generation are delaying home purchases.
+One recent study (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) suggests that Americans of the millennial generation are delaying home purchases.
 In 2015, the rate of homeownership for buyers age 21 to 37 was 37 percent, significantly lower than earlier generations at a comparable age.

 There are a number of factors at work here, including: student debt, delayed family formation, uncertainty about future earnings prospects.
 This may be a temporary aberration, and as this population of younger consumers moves a little further down the career path and starts to form families of their own, they’ll embrace homeownership at higher rates.
 Still, it’s something to watch closely.

 And the situation is made more difficult by the limited supply of affordable housing in many areas, which is a significant concern.
 Again, this may be in the process of correcting itself, but it’s another challenge we should watch closely.